bjitdas/learning-related-website/README.md

 # Getting Started learn with Learning Academy

-This project is about [Learning Academy](https://elegant-hodgkin-55d66a.netlify.app/).
+This is the website of [Learning Academy](https://elegant-hodgkin-55d66a.netlify.app/).

 ◉ This is the website of best online learning - Learning Academy.